sebastian-nunez/stock-pulse/README.md

 - **Product Management:**
   - Add, update, and remove products with ease.
-  - Categorize products for efficient organization.
+  - Categorize and tag products for efficient organization.

 - **Inventory Control:**
   - Monitor product quantities and make adjustments as needed.